TiagoVentura/data_viz_umd_workshop/content/authors/jftellez/_index.md

 ---
 authors:
-- jftellez
+- venturat
-name: Juan Tellez
+name: Tiago Ventura
 superuser: true
 ---

-Juan Tellez is Assistant Professor of Political Science at The University of South Carolina.
+Tiago Ventura is a Ph.D.
+Candidate in Government and Politics at the University of Maryland, College Park.